hexojs/hexo/.github/ISSUE_TEMPLATE/other.md

 Please check followings before submitting a new issue.

-- [ ] I already confirmed other issue template and they are not different my want
+- [ ] I have already confirmed other issue template and they are not different my want

 ## Information